jeftedariel/Cloudy/README.md

 # Cloudy ☁️
-A simple webapp for sharing files, developed with Astro.
+A simple webapp for sharing files, developed with Astro & Go.
 Feel free to use.
 ## Screenshot